elibooklover/Deep-Learning-for-Humanists-2023/README.md

 ### Learning Objectives
 By the end of the workshop, participants will:

--	Understand the fundamental functions of deep learning.
+-	Understand the fundamental concepts of deep learning.
--	Be familiar with generative models and their deep learning functions.
+-	Be familiar with generative models and their deep learning algorithms.
 -	Be able to preprocess data for deep learning.
 -	Deploy deep learning models for computer vision tasks.